 Research shows that around 40% of Australians do some form of volunteering.
 Volunteering is a great way for individuals to improve their communities but there are additional benefits for employers.
 This includes the social ties that volunteers gain, as well as the new skills they learn, including communication with broader members of the public.

-Head to our blog to learn more about why volunteering is an asset that more businesses should support: http://buff.ly/1nkZk0v
+Head to my social science blog to learn more about why volunteering is an asset that more businesses should support.

 Do you know much about the Myers-Briggs test?
 It’s a psychology test used to classify different personality types.
 Many workplaces use this test to try to help manage different communication styles.
 Sociological research has shown, however, that many workplaces lose sight of how the test should be used.
 Workers can sometimes become pigeon-holed into certain roles and broader organisational issues can be excused away due to a misunderstanding of the personality types.